 Either through a tap on the shoulder or while swinging by someone’s desk, knowledge is shared frequently at the workplace.
 There is always a learning opportunity in such socializing moments, which the employees miss out on while working remotely for half of the week.

-Creating a collaborative space where employees can learn from each other is imperative to ensure on-the-job training in a hybrid workspace.
+Creating a collaborative space where employees can learn from each other is imperative to ensure hybrid workplace training.
 Social learning opens the door to communication.
 Through a social wall on a learning platform, employees can share relevant resources, brainstorm new ideas, address various queries, share achievements and contribute to each other’s knowledge growth.

 Working in a hybrid model has its own set of challenges.
 One of the most pressing issues is lack of time.
 However, microlearning gives an opportunity to provide on-demand learning in a busy work environment.